Ransomware Insurance: What To Look For

-When it comes to cyber risk insurance, coverage for ransomware related claims is an important component.
-And with ransom attacks on the rise, it’s more important than ever.
-But organizations need to be careful not to develop a false sense of security over the simple placement of coverage.
-Not all ransomware coverage is created equal – as demonstrated below, terms vary greatly.
+When it comes to cyber risk insurance, broad coverage for ransomware is more important than ever.
+Organizations need to be careful however, not to develop a false sense of security over the simple placement of cyber insurance.
+Not all ransomware coverage is created equal – terms differ significantly from one insurer to another.
 At their most basic, policies should provide coverage for: 1) extortion demands/payments and reasonable associated fees, 2) resulting lost income, 3) asset restoration and potentially 4) reward reimbursement.
 A closer look should also be given to the definitions, terms and conditions as outlined below.

 - Access, sell, disclose or misuse info: At the bare minimum, this info should include PII, PHI and CCI.
 However, broader policies will define this more simply as “data stored on your network” and include “digital assets” (which include your business information).
 This is an important consideration for companies with IP, etc. The “acts” should also be considered.
 Some policies require a threat to sell or disclose the data, whereas broader definitions will more simply define the trigger as threats to merely “access” such information.

 - Alter, damage or destroy data, software, hardware or programs

 - Impair or Restrict access (DDOS attacks): This should include interference with your software and systems/network, or “threats to disrupt business operations”.

 - Pharm or phish your clients: These attacks involve impersonating the insured in order to gather protected information from its clients, or induce fraudulent wire transfers.